gy1016/lamb3d/README.md

 # Introduction

-A javascript 3d mini engine for gis.
+A TypeScript 3d mini engine for gis.

 # Architecture